Chickenpox and shingles

 Healing shingles

 Vitamin D. The most important remedy for shingles is vitamin D sufficiency.
 People with shingles are three times more likely to be vitamin D deficient than the general population.
-Get out in the sunshine.
-The advice to avoid sun is one of the greatest public health mistakes of the century.
 Your health care provider should monitor your vitamin D level and ensure that it is at least 70 ng/ml (175 nmol/L).
-If you can't get sufficient sunlight in the winter take 40,000 IU of vitamin D3 supplement and make sure to also take 500 mg to 1000 mg of magnesium (on the skin) and 150 mcg of vitamin K2 (not K1) per day.
-They are important cofactors for optimising vitamin D3 supplementation.
+If you can't get sufficient sunlight or are older than 50 years, take 40,000 IU of vitamin D3 supplement per day while monitoring your vitamin D level.
+Do not get even the slightest bit sunburned even though it is important to get out in the sunshine.
+Also take 500 mg to 1000 mg of magnesium (on the skin) and 150 mcg of vitamin K2 (not K1) per day, as they are important cofactors for optimising vitamin D3 supplementation.

 Get a vitamin D cream and spread it directly on the rash.

-Geranium essential oil directly on the rash will treat the pain.
+Geranium essential oil directly on the rash will reduce the pain.

 Those with shingles often suffer from hypertension, which can be managed through diet and lifestyle.